 Note – We do not conduct public sessions for individuals.

 Respirator Mask Fit Testing & Respiratory Protection Training

 Before you can be tested for Respirator Mask Fit Testing:

-- You must not smoke, eat, chew gum, drink any liquids (except water) at least 20 minutes prior to the test, to ensure an accurate, successful respirator mask fit test.
+- You must not smoke, eat, chew gum, drink any liquids (except water) at least 20 minutes prior to the test, to ensure an accurate, successful respirator mask fit test (All types of masks).